JimCzuprynski/OracleLiveLabs/rag25/04-import-genai-llms/import-genai-llms.md

 One last step releated to the ONNX LLMs: adding a new PL/SQL package that our APEX application uses for some advanced generative AI processing.

-1. Open and execute the script named **pkg-rag-processing.sql** to create a new PL/SQL package (OPG) named **PKG_RAG_PROCESSING.** Our APEX application will use this package's procedures and functions to interface with various database-resident 23ai generative AI features via PL/SQL.
+1. Open and execute the script named **pkg-rag-processing.sql** to create a new PL/SQL package (OPG) named **PKG\_RAG\_PROCESSING**.
+Our APEX application will use this package's procedures and functions to interface with various database-resident 23ai generative AI features via PL/SQL.

    ![Create PL/SQL package](./images/compile-pkg-rag-processing.png)